parsa-gh/Zabbix/Zabbix-basic-notes.md

 ## Browser
 Uses browser automation to interact with web applications and extract data from rendered content.

+collect data by executing a user-defined JavaScript code and retrieving data over HTTP/HTTPS.
+This item can simulate such browser-related actions as clicking, entering text, navigating through web pages, and other user interactions with websites or web applications.

 - Connection direction: Zabbix server browser engine → web server
 - Ports: **80/443/TCP** via HTTP/HTTPS